A stay-at-home-parent helping their child with their homework.

 Many insurance experts suggest having between five and ten times your annual income as your coverage amount.
 Consider things like how much you have left on your mortgage or how old your kids are.
 If you have a lot of debt or your kids are relatively young, a higher coverage amount might make sense to protect your family financially if you were to pass away.
 You’ll also want to consider your family’s lifestyle.
 Include in your calculations how much you’ll need to help maintain the quality of life your family has.

 For a stay-at-home mom or dad, however, the cost of a $1 million policy might be a bit steep.
-So if that doesn’t fit into your budget right now, that’s okay.
-Even a $10,000 policy can help protect your family’s financial future.
+So, if that doesn’t fit into your budget right now, that’s okay.
+Even a $10,000 policy may help protect your family’s financial future.

 While there are several different kinds of life insurance, the two most commonly chosen types are term life insurance and whole life insurance.